mautic/documentation/en/themes/code_mode.md

 You can use the tokens in the Code Mode Builder when you type them directly.
 For example when you type `{contactfield=firstname}` or you can select them from the dropdown.
 The dropdown will open when you press `CTRL` + `SPACE BAR`.
 You can type to search for the token you wish to insert.

 ![Edit the HTML with Code Mode](/themes/media/code-mode-builder.png)

+### Media Manager

+There is a button at the top of code area where you can open the Media Manager to upload and/or select an image or other file.
+If you select a file, the URL of that file will be inserted to the current position of the cursor.
+Use this to create links and IMG tags.

+### Code Formatter

+It might happen that your older emails or pages appear as HTML code on one line.
+Or if you insert an HTML code with odd formatting, use the Format Code button.
+It will automatically to through the code and format it so it is easier to navigate in it.